hzrd149/alphaama-startos/README.md

 # alphaama for StartOS

 [alphaama](https://github.com/eskema/alphaama) is just a nostr fucking client.
-This repository creates the s9pk package that is installed to run noStrudel on StartOS.
+This repository creates the s9pk package that is installed to run alphaama on StartOS.

 ## Dependencies